ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/cordova.md

 # Create a Cordova App

-You presumably already have a Cordova based application that you want to convert, and you can use that if you wish.
-We suggest doing this walkthrough on a simple starter application first, though, just to get your feet wet.
-Then, once you have been through the process once, you will have all of the tools you need in order to perform these steps on your own projects.
+Let's create a very simple Cordova application to use for this tutorial.
+This application will just be one of Ionic's starter applications with the minimal Cordova plugins included.

 ```bash
 $ ionic start cor-to-cap blank --type=angular --cordova